utah-cs4470-sp23/class/assignment2/README.md

 make run TEST=input.jpl
 ```

 Here `input.jpl` is a file that we will supply.
+For this assignment,
-As before, please test
+your makefile should supply the `-p` flag itself.
+As before, please
-everything early so we can solve any problems before the deadline.
+test everything early so we can solve any problems before the
+deadline.

 We are providing a script, `test-parser`, to test your parser, and we
 will use the same script to grade your parser.
 The script compares